backstage/backstage/docs/local-dev/cli-build-system.md

-Where small customizations are needed, such as setting coverage thresholds or support for specific transforms, it is possible to override the Jest configuration through the `"jest"` in `package.json`.
+Where small customizations are needed, such as setting coverage thresholds or support for specific transforms, it is possible to override the Jest configuration through the `"jest"` field in `package.json`.
 These overrides will be loaded in from all `package.json` files in the directory ancestry, meaning that you can place common configuration in the `package.json` at the root of a monorepo.
 If multiple overrides are found, they will be merged together with configuration further down in the directory tree taking precedence.